Sebkovacs/Portfolio-next/projects/kitchener-pde.md

 photography:

-summary: 'New build on country property in the beautiful Hunter Valley.'
+summary: New build on country property in the beautiful Hunter Valley.

 thumb: '/1.jpg'
 thumbAlt: 'image alt text.jpg'